herux/image-temperature/README.md

 # image-temperature
-Adapt the temperature by changing its image's color
+Adjust the temperature by changing the color of the image